 A trip to the Lower Rio Grande Valley is magical all year long, especially during late fall when northerly climates are getting frosty but “the Valley” is pleasantly warm!

-Nearly 500 species of birds have been recorded in Texas in the second week of November alone according to eBird as of July 2015.
-Some of the goodies waiting for your arrival include Altamira Oriole, Great Kiskadee, Green Jay, Ringed and Green Kingfishers, Golden-fronted Woodpecker, Buff-bellied Hummingbird, Least Grebe, Neotropic Cormorant, Roseate Spoonbill, Black-bellied Whistling-Duck, White-tipped Dove, and Olive Sparrow.
+Deep south Texas hosts an incredible diversity of avifauna; more than 500 species of birds have been documented in the 4-county region, including tropical specialties that can be found nowhere else in the USA.
+Some of the goodies include Altamira Oriole, Great Kiskadee, Green Jay, Ringed and Green Kingfishers, Golden-fronted Woodpecker, Long-billed Thrasher, Buff-bellied Hummingbird, Least Grebe, Neotropic Cormorant, Roseate Spoonbill, Black-bellied Whistling-Duck, White-tipped Dove, Olive Sparrow, and Aplomado Falcon.
 And that doesn’t even cover the host of exciting vagrants from Mexico that have visited the Lower Rio Grande Valley!

-We’ll be visiting some legendary hotspots like Estero Llano Grande State Park, Laguna Atascosa NWR, Santa Ana NWR, Bentsen-Rio Grande State Park, and Falcon Dam.
+We’ll explore wetlands, woodlands, and palm-fringed resacas, visiting such legendary hotspots as Estero Llano Grande State Park, Laguna Atascosa National Wildlife Refuge, Santa Ana NWR, Bentsen-Rio Grande State Park, and Falcon Dam.
 It will be an exciting week!